-- 46. Planning permission is required for the extension to the houses only and for the works to the exterior of the building, due to its location within a conservation area. - 47.
-The extension is to the rear of the building and has been designed as a modern extension to a historic building.
-It does not conflict with the requirements of Policy 24 House Extensions and Alterations and therefore may be considered to be acceptable in principle.
-It may also be argued that the proposed extension, whilst modern in character, should be considered in comparison with the previous extension, in which case it may be considered to be an improvement. - 48.
-CNP Local Plan Policy 9 Listed Buildings presumes in favour of development which preserves a listed building.
+- 51. CNP Local Plan Policy 9 Listed Buildings presumes in favour of development which preserves a listed building.
 Undoubtedly, the works would secure the building and facilitate the preservation of the basic structure.
-However, the policy requires that the layout, design, materials, scale and siting of the development are appropriate to the character and appearance of the listed building. - 49.
+However, the policy requires that the layout, design, materials, scale and siting of the development are appropriate to the character and appearance of the listed building. - 52.
 The front elevation of the building is simple in character, the key elements being the roof and walls, which are not being changed in the current application, and the doors and windows, which are all proposed to be replaced with 'matching' doors and windows.
-A further element of the front elevation is the garden area, which is currently overgrown but not included in the proposals. - 50.
+A further element of the front elevation is the garden area, which is currently overgrown but not included in the proposals. - 53.
 The issue here is the proposed doors and windows.
 First of all, the applicant has failed to provide a detailed door and window survey to demonstrate that the windows are beyond repair.
-Secondly, the windows and doors proposed do not match the originals. - 51.
+Secondly, the windows and doors proposed do not match the originals. - 54.
 In terms of the rear elevation of the listed building, the interventions comprise the addition of two dormers and two rooflights and two new window openings, together with three new windows to 'match the existing'.
 There is also the significant modern ground floor extension across the width of the building.
 The changes at roof and first floor level have an impact on the preservation of the listed building.
-The impact of the extension however needs to take into account the design and character of the unsightly extension, in part two storey, which previously existed. - 52.
-It is noted that the specialist adviser, The Highland Council Historic Environment Team, still does not consider that this application as submitted meets the legislative, policy and guidance requirements for the alteration and extension of a listed building and it has some concerns that the building standards requirements associated with this conversion may result in the need
+The impact of the extension however needs to take into account the design and character of the unsightly extension, in part two storey, which previously existed. - 55.
+It is noted that the specialist adviser, The Highland Council Historic Environment Team, still does not consider that this application as submitted meets the legislative, policy and guidance requirements for the alteration and extension of a listed building and it has some concerns that the building standards requirements associated with this conversion may result in the need for further alterations and interventions to the listed building which will require additional applications.

-- for further alterations and interventions to the listed building which will require additional applications. - 53.
-However as per their consistent response THCHET is keen to see this listed building repaired and re-used.
-Therefore, if the planning authority are minded to grant listed building consent THCHET have asked that a series of conditions are attached to any listed building consent and planning permission granted
+56. However as per their consistent response THCHET is keen to see this listed building repaired and re-used.
+Therefore, if the planning authority are minded to grant listed building consent THCHET have asked that a series of conditions are attached to any listed building consent and planning permission granted.